repl-acement/editors/BACKGROUND.md

 ## Goal:
 A code environment written in Clojure with a persistent, durable AST as a first class citizen.

-The project will employ standard tools of Clojure projects in 2021: browser CLJS SPA, Clojure JVM Server, Datalog DB.
+The project will employ standard tools of Clojure projects in 2022: browser CLJS SPA, Clojure JVM Server, Immutable DB.

 ## Problems with existing editors:
 While not all of these problems apply to all editors, none of them have all of the mechanisms that would make this project unecessary.